SuminK135/SuminK135.github.io/about.md

 - Visual Studio Code

-### Why I Like Developing?
+### Why I Like Developing

 Hello World!!

 When I was studying social science, I naturally interested in the world.
 After reading books and looking around, I realized that information technologies are very important for our human being lifes.
 This world is changing so fast.
 When I was young maybe middle school, the mobile phone had only two options: calling and texting.
-Now the Electronic Cars are another mobile information devices.
+Now the electronic car has become another mobile information device.
-However, The fact that can't be ignored is that the world in inequality.
+However, The fact that can't be ignored is that world is in inequality.
+Technology is not just about the exchange of information.
+Technology not only accelerates the exchange of information, but trust in society.

 That's why I'm developing it.